 With online marketing a major priority for many firms, every employee should have at least a basic understanding of its principles.
 When it comes to free certifications in that area, the Hubspot Inbound Marketing Certification Course is considered a real standout.

 One of the best website-oriented free certifications is the WordPress Academy program.
-This 30-day certification will introduce you to WordPress if you’re new to website management.
+This 30-day certification program will introduce you to WordPress if you’re new to website management.
 Or it can enhance your skills if you’re already an intermediate or advanced WordPress user.

 Not surprisingly, employers are always on the lookout for workers who possess these now-critical skills.

-This course is free, but you will need to pay $75 for the certificate.
+The Introduction to Computer Science and Programming Using Python course is free, but you will need to pay $75 for the certificate.
 However, if you want to get an introduction to computer programming and list a prestigious MIT certification on your resume, this is one of those free certifications that may be perfect for you.

 Obviously, project management is a highly-valued skill across a wide range of industries.
 With the Diploma of Project Management Course from Alison, you can learn about project management methodology, tools, planning, design, analysis, evaluation, and much more.